Improved Estimates for $G_2$-structures on the Generalised Kummer Construction: Harmonic Forms with Decay on the Eguchi-Hanson Space

 \item In this case, we get a $1$-form that is an eigenform of the Laplacian on $\SO(3)$ for the eigenvalue $\lambda^2$.
 There are six of these by \cref{theorem:spectrum-of-laplacian-on-so3} for $\lambda = -2$ and none for $\lambda \in (-2, 0)$.
 In the case of $\lambda = -2$ all six eigenforms give rise to harmonic $2$-forms of order $\lambda = -2$ on $C(\SO(3))$.

-\item In this case, we get a $2$-form $\beta_4$ that is an eigenform of the Laplacian on $\SO(3)$ for the eigenvalue $(\lambda + 2)^2<4$. $* \beta_4$ is then a $1$-form that is an eigenform for the same eigenvalue, which must be $0$ by \cref{theorem:spectrum-of-laplacian-on-so3}. \end{enumerate} \end{enumerate} \end{proof}
+\item In this case, we get a $2$-form $\beta_4$ that is an eigenform of the Laplacian on $\SO(3)$ for the eigenvalue $(\lambda + 2)^2<4$.
+The Hodge dual $* \beta_4$ is then a $1$-form that is an eigenform for the same eigenvalue, which must be $0$ by \cref{theorem:spectrum-of-laplacian-on-so3}. \qedhere \end{enumerate} \end{enumerate} \end{proof}

 For an application later we will not only need to know how many harmonic homogeneous forms there are, but also how many harmonic homogeneous forms \emph{with $\log(r)$ coefficients} there are.
 Often, these two notions coincide, and the following proposition asserts that this is also the case in our setting.